khulnasoft/integrations-core/fluentd/README.md

 - `kubernetes.pod_name`
 - `docker.container_id`

-While the Datadog Agent collects Docker and Kubernetes metadata automatically, FluentD requires a plugin for this.
-Datadog recommends using [fluent-plugin-kubernetes_metadata_filter][12] to collect this metadata.
+While the Khulnasoft Agent collects Docker and Kubernetes metadata automatically, FluentD requires a plugin for this.
+Khulnasoft recommends using [fluent-plugin-kubernetes_metadata_filter][12] to collect this metadata.

 Configuration example: